 The old parking lot, which accommodated 6 to 8 cars, was expanded in 1950 to help with growing traffic.
 Funds for excavating and stabilizing the Lower Cliff Dwelling were received and archeologist Lloyd Pierson undertook this work; evidence of this historic stabilization project is still visible today.

 Interpretive signs were installed along the Lower Cliff Dwelling and Cactus Patch trail.
 Thousands of visitors came to see the dwellings.

 In 1951, a concrete water tank was built in Cave Canyon to store water from the nearby spring.
 Water lines were laid to the visitor use area and down the canyon where ranger housing would soon be built.
 The days of rangers sleeping in tents and visitors using outhouses were over.

 By 1960, Phoenix's population was 438,000.
 Major highway projects in Arizona had opened up the country, with Route 66 bringing people west by the millions.
 Visitation at the cliff dwellings for 1960 was documented at 46,000.

-Barely keeping pace with growing visitation by 1956, the National Park Service devised a ten-year plan to upgrade facilities in numerous Park Service sites.
+Barely keeping pace with growing visitation, In 1956 the National Park Service devised a 10-year plan to upgrade facilities in numerous Park Service sites.
 In 1964, as part of Mission 66, a building which housed the Visitor Center, Museum, and administrative functions was constructed.
 The construction of the Visitor Center was completed in 1965.

 Visitor Services and Resource Management

 In 1970, visitation at the park exceeded 53,000 people.
-Now, modern facilities awaited the visitor, along with interpretation of the archeological findings at Tonto National Monument.
+Now, modern facilities awaited visitors which included displays on the archeological findings at Tonto National Monument.
 In 1974, the entrance road and Lower Cliff Dwelling trail were paved.